Leave a Message

 Fee‑simple condos in a resort setting

 Kauai Beach Resort’s units are titled as fee‑simple condominiums.
 Public listings show studios and small one‑bedroom layouts are common, and many are marketed as turn‑key vacation rentals.
-The definitive details live in the recorded condominium declaration and maps, which you should request during escrow.
+The definitive details live in the recorded condominium declaration and other condo documents, which you may request in your purchase contract for review.
 Treat your decision the same way you would for any condo purchase, but keep the hotel context in mind.

 Resort operator and on‑site services